Funds, Campaigns, and Approaches in Blackbaud eTapestry

 3. Analyze and improve

-If these fields and their associated values are appropriately defined, then your organization can analyze fundraising performance versus your forecasts.
-You can analyze your fundraising efforts and determine which efforts were effective, which ones weren’t, and identify areas where you can improve.
+Funds, campaigns, and approaches will help your organization analyze fundraising performance versus your forecasts.
+You can analyze your fundraising efforts and determine which efforts were effective, which weren’t, and identify areas where you can improve.

 How to add values to each field